Introduction to the Firewall Rules screen¶

 , then the tab for its rules will also say DMZ.

-To the left of each rule is an indicator icon showing the action of the rule:
+To the left of each rule is a set of an indicator icons, including:

-is enabled for the rule,
+Logging status: If logging is enabled for the rule, is present.

-any advanced options enabled, an
+Advanced options: If the rule has any advanced options enabled, an icon is present.

-The same icons are shown for disabled rules, except the icon and the rule are a
+Hovering the mouse cursor over any of these icons will display text explaining their meaning.
+The same icons are shown for disabled rules, except the icon and the rule are a lighter shade of their original color.

 Adding a firewall rule¶